 The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
 We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and even Sea Reach and around the Isle of Sheppey.
-See the Calender
+See the Calender and our [Media:File:Standard_Sailing_Instructions_for_Cruiser_Club_races_2019.pdf|Standing Instruction] for cruiser races.

-We have a friendly relationship with the other clubs on the Thames, and there are also inter-club racing events, regattas and open races at other clubs on the Thames and Medway .
+We have a friendly relationship with the other clubs on the Thames, and there are also inter-club racing events, regattas and open races at other clubs on the Thames and Medway.